dkraczkowski/dkraczkowski.github.io/articles/propagating-events-from-domain-entity/README.md

 ### Events as a Result of Method Invocation

 Another great pattern for event propagation within domain-driven design is to have methods directly return the events they generate.
-This approach aligns closely with command-query responsibility segregation (CQRS) principles, where the command aspect of the method not only changes the state of the entity but also produces a result—in this case, an event or a sequence of events that indicate what changes have occurred.
+This method not only changes the state of the entity but also produces a result-in this case, an event or a sequence of events that indicate what changes have occurred.

 To apply this pattern to our Wallet entity, we might refactor the `transact` method to yield events as they occur: